romanc/ad-free/README.md

 # Ad-free

 Simple tools for everyone - no adds.
-Checkout [cattaneo.coffee/ad-free](https://cattaneo.coffee/ad-free).

 ## Which tools are planed?